greenhamsam/fresh-jekyll/_posts/2018-01-23-where-to-buy.md

 [The Cell Store](https://www.thecellstore.co.za/product-category/certified-pre-owned/) sells second-hand phones, and they've been tested to make sure that they're in perfect working order.
 You can buy even cheaper tech on [Gumtree](http://gumtree.co.za/), but with no guarantee that stuff will work.
 If you do decide to risk Gumtree, use the escrow service [Shepherd](https://www.paywithshepherd.com/) to protect yourself from scams.

 If you need a second-hand camera for that side-hustle of yours, try [Orms](http://orms.co.za/).

+## Random shopping
+If you can plan ahead, [AliExpress](https://www.aliexpress.com/) is a great way to order cheap things from China.
+Shipping is usually free to South Africa, but your stuff can take as long as 3 months to get here.
+You can find all sorts of weird and wonderful gizmos, tools, t-shirts, toys and more, so it's a great place to hunt for presents.
+The quality (and sizing) of the clothing can vary quite a lot, so read the reviews before you order.
+There are some great curation sites, like [Thieve](https://thieve.co/) and [Aliholic](https://aliholic.com/), to help you find the best deals on the site.
+Remember, just because it's cheap, don't buy crap you don't need.